 - Keep your cell phone or mobile device fully charged , as well as your power bank.

 During an emergency, you should stay tuned to local news channels.
-Be sure to have a portable, battery-operated or crank radio in your survival kit in case of power outages.
+Be sure to have a portable, battery-operated or crank radio in your emergency kit in case of power outages.

 Alert Ready in Ontario